TheoEwzZer/MyPaint/README.md

 ## CONTEXT

-So far,you have created command line (bash) projects.
-But,you don’t use command line daily, but a _Graphic User Interface_.
+So far, you have created command line (bash) projects.
+But, you don’t use command line daily, but a _Graphic User Interface_.

 Through this project, you will develop your own GUI by creating a _paint_ like software.